f

 What is a project

 A project is a way to organize your tasks.
-Everything that requires more than one step to complete can be a project.
+Everything that requires more than one step to be done can be a project.
 It can be a large goal (“Website redesign”, “Family Vacation 2023”) or a category of things you need to do (“Marketing”, “Chores”).

 How to create a project

-It’s very easy to create a new project in Nozbe.
-To do so, hit the “Add New Project” button visible in the “Followed projects” section in the left panel to open the project set-up form.
+To create a project, hit the “Create New Project” button visible in the “Active projects” list in the left panel to open the project set-up form.

 But that’s not all.
 You can also open a task, tap on its project attribute, and create a new project directly there.